American Scientist

-American Scientist (informally abbreviated AmSci) is an American bimonthly science and technology magazine published since 1913 by Sigma Xi, The Scientific Research Society.
-In the beginning of 2000s the headquarters was in New Haven, CT.
-Each issue includes feature articles written by prominent scientists and engineers who review research in fields from molecular biology to computer engineering.
+American Scientist (informally abbreviated AmSci) is an American bimonthly science and technology magazine published since 1913 by Sigma Xi, The Scientific Research Honor Society.
+In the beginning of 2000s the headquarters was moved to Research Triangle Park, (Durham), North Carolina.
+Each issue includes feature articles written by scientists and engineers who review research in fields from molecular biology to computer engineering.

 Each issue also includes the work of cartoonists, including those of Sidney Harris, Benita Epstein, and Mark Heath.
 Also included is the Scientists' Nightstand that reviews a vast range of science-related books and novels.